 You usually have to pay stamp duty on any house costing more than £125,000.
 However, there is some good news for first time buyers, as you don’t have to pay any stamp duty on the first £300,000 of a house costing up to £500,000.
 That said, there is currently a stamp duty holiday until April 2021 due to coronavirus.
 Check out the changes here!

 You’ll need to pay around £1,000 to your lender for arranging the mortgage.
 You usually have the option to pay this upfront or add it to the cost of your mortgage.

 A valuation needs to be done on the property so that the lender can check out what it’s worth.
 The cost of this varies between about £150 and £800 depending on the location and size of the property.

 You should always pay for a survey when buying a house.
 Surveyors inspect a building to determine its condition and value and the report contains a lot of information you will need.
 This is a fee that does need to be paid upfront.
 To give you a ballpark figure, we paid £350 for the survey on the 3 bedroom property we’re buying.
 They can cost up to £700 and it’s a good idea to budget for doing up to 3 or 4 of these in case your purchase falls through.

 You’ll need to purchase home insurance on your new house.
+Fitting a Smart alarm can sometimes help to reduce the cost of this, as well as offering protection and peace of mind.
 It’s also recommended to buy several other types of insurance, such as life insurance, mortgage protection insurance and critical illness cover as these can protect you and anyone you’re buying with financially if one of you gets ill or dies.

 Unless you don’t have many things, you’ll probably want to hire a van.
 This can cost as little as £100 a day, or if you want to use a removal service it will take a lot of the stress away but cost around £1000 or more.
 Whichever way you decide to go, make sure you get several quotes.